-Rides begin the last week of April and go until the end of October.
-Ride locations, start times, and duration's consider the amount of daylight for the time of year.
+Rides begin after information nights have been completed, and go until the end of October, weather permitting.
+Ride locations, start times, and durations are selected based on the amount of daylight for the time of year.

-There are three ride categories: Scooters, Cruisers and Rockets, based on both technical riding ability and fitness level.
+There are five ride categories: Lime and Lemon, Blueberry, and Cherry and Blackberry.
+They're based on both technical riding ability and fitness level.
 These criteria should be equally considered when you placing yourself in a riding category.
-The goal is to ensure that you have fun and be safe while still being able to challenge yourself.
+Our skill level questionnaire can be downloaded RIGHT HERE!
+The goal is to ensure that you have fun and stay safe, while still being able to challenge yourself.
 We do encourage you to move up to the next level if you think you might be ready.

-The Scooters are beginner riders, who ride infrequently, or have lower physical fitness levels.
-The focus of Scooter group rides is to get out on singletrack and build basic riding skills.
+The Lime and Lemon riders are beginner riders, who ride infrequently, or have lower physical fitness levels.
+The focus of the Lime and Lemon group rides is to get out on singletrack and build basic riding skills.

 Trails will be of low to moderate technical difficulty and the group will stop often to allow riders rest time or to work on technical skills.

 Blueberry – Intermediate Riders

 Blueberry riders are intermediate riders who ride at a moderate pace.
 They have some level of physical fitness along with basic climbing and descending technical abilities.

 These rides may be on more challenging terrain both technically and physically.

 Riders are expected to know their own personal limits.
 Blueberry riders should have the ability to ride at a more continuous pace.